+In the Owens Lake Management Area, the GSP pathway to comply with SGMA is to prevent undesirable results before they occur.
+This is consistent with SGMA and the OVGA desire to remain a low priority basin and preserves the existing beneficial uses and property interests (GSP Regulation 354(b)(4)).
 Measurable objectives for groundwater level declines and groundwater storage reductions for the Owens Lake management area were selected using averages of groundwater elevations measured between 2001 and 2010 (Table 3-12).
-For wells constructed after 2010, or those having no data from 2001 to 2010, the measureable objective was set to the average groundwater elevation for the most recent 10 years for which data was available.
+For wells constructed after 2010, or those having no data from 2001 to 2010, the measurable objective was set to the average groundwater elevation for the most recent 10 years for which data were available.
 No significant and unreasonable impacts due to groundwater level declines or groundwater storage reductions have been reported in the management area.